Sandbanks Provincial Park is one of the busiest parks in the province, welcoming over 800,000 visitors in 2020!

 Take a hike.
 Sandbanks’ walking trails let you experience the park’s dune and wetland habitats.

 Go for a paddle.
 Bring your own watercraft, or rent a canoe, kayak or SUP (rental details below).

 Visit the Discovery Centre.
 Located at the West Lake Campground gatehouse across from the Dunes Beach.
-The Centre has brand new displays, as well as staff to answer all your questions about the park, it’s habitats, history, plants and animals.
+The Centre has brand new displays, as well as staff available to answer all of your questions about the park, its habitats, history, plants and animals.

 8. Where can I get lunch?

-Grab lunch at the restaurant in Sandbanks’ park store on main Outlet Beach, or stop by the Canteen at Dunes Beach.
+Grab lunch at the restaurant in Sandbanks’ park store on main Outlet Beach.

 Looking to cool down and enjoy a meal after a long day at the beach?
 Discover the delicious variety of cafes, restaurants, and patios downtown Belleville has to offer.

 9. What are the park hours?